 Understanding That Self-Criticism Doesn't Help

-Healthy guilt is a feeling of wrong-doing about a behaviour you have done that leads to regret for the pain you have caused to your partner and others and provides the motivation to make amends.
-In contrast shame is feeling you are bad in your being.
+Healthy guilt is a feeling of wrong-doing about a behaviour you have done that leads to regret for the pain you have caused to your partner and others.
+Healthy guilt provides the motivation to make amends.
+In contrast, shame is feeling you are bad in your being.
 Globally feeing bad about yourself does't help.